CodeStix/kokos/CODESTYLE.md

     ```c

-    typedef struct Table {
+    struct table {
-        int type; // this field can determine if it is a PointerTable or a PICTable
+        int type; // This field can determine if it is a PointerTable or a PICTable
         int length;
-    } Table;
+    } ;

-    typedef struct PointerTable {
+    struct pointer_table {
-        Table base; // always call it base
+        struct table base; // Always call it base
         void* pointer;
-    } PointerTable;
+    } ;

-    typedef struct PICTable {
+    struct pic_table {
-        Table base; // always call it base
+        struct table base; // Always call it base
         unsigned short pic_number;
-    } PICTable;
+    } ;

     ```

-- Length refers to the amount of item in a sequence, array or list.
+- 'Length' refers to the amount of item in a sequence, array or list.
-- Size refers to the amount of bytes some structure takes.
+- 'Size' refers to the amount of bytes some structure takes.
 - Every enumeration/iteration function should follow the following format:

     ```c
+    // definition
     next_item namespace_type_iterate(the_thing_to_iterate, previous_item);
     ```